8 min read

 4. Gather Targeted Feedback

 Instead of reacting to every individual piece of feedback, focus on themes and patterns in user feedback.
-This approach will help you validate a need for a new feature and keep you from adding on to your product too quickly.
-Hone your development process to identify issues rather than prescribed solutions.
+This approach will help you validate the need for a new feature and prevent you from adding to your product too quickly.
+Solve real problems, not edge cases.

 Develop a process for responding to change requests.
-Your change controls should require justification for scope changes and assess their impact.
+Every addition should require a clear “why,” a cost-benefit analysis, and a user-aligned reason for existing.
 In this way, you feel confident that feature additions will deliver value rather than clutter your product.

 6. Keep the End User in Mind

 It’s easy to let your own opinions of what your product needs cloud your judgment around new features.
 Always evaluate whether a new feature adds tangible value to the user.
-Consider whether your changes will make users’ experience with your product more effortless, delightful, and useful.
+Ask: Will this make the product easier, clearer, or more useful for our ideal customer?

 Case Studies: Avoiding Feature Creep with a Strong MVP